Video Storytelling: Why It’s The Key to Gain Competitive Edge

 For example, if explaining a complicated concept like acumatica pros and cons, you could either subject your reader to pages and pages of text about software specs, or make yourself crystal clear and entertain your viewer at the same time with a simple, animated story about an acumatica user.

 If you want people to really understand what you’re talking about, video storytelling is the way forward.
 A good video will be eye-catching, engaging, entertaining, and educational (all the Es!).
+You can use an AI text-to-video tool to create videos that will automatically generate video using a prompt with subtitles, making it more engaging.

 Here, we’ll take you through why video storytelling is the way forward, and how you can use it to build yourself a competitive advantage.